mel-fortinsparks/Google-IT-Automation-with-Python/Crash-Course-on-Python/Week-3/Module 3 Graded Assessment.md

 - [x] Failure to initialize variables
 - [ ] Nothing is happening inside the while loop
 - [ ] Wrong comparison operator
+> The variable year needs to be initialized prior to being used in the while loop.
 ### Question 8: What is the value of x at the end of the following code?
 ```
 for x in range(1, 10, 3):